mahynski/mahynski/README.md

 $ whoami
 ~~~

-I specialize in designing, developing, and deploying computational tools to solve problems alongside subject matter experts in a wide range of disciplines.
-My career began with using data science, AI/ML, molecular simulations, and other advanced modeling tools to make data-driven discoveries in fields like material science, nuclear chemistry, food science, and biology [@NIST](https://www.nist.gov/); later I moved into building data-accelerated analytic, operations, and engineering solutions for partners in the cyber, aeronautical, and astronautical industries.
+I am Principal AI Scientist Altamira Technologies Corporation (@altamiracorp); I specialize in designing, developing, and deploying computational tools to solve problems alongside subject matter experts in a wide range of disciplines.
+At Altamira, I help create data-accelerated analytic, operations, and engineering solutions for partners in the intelligence, aeronautical, and astronautical industries.
+My career began with using data science, AI/ML, molecular simulations, and other advanced modeling tools to make data-driven discoveries in fields like material science, nuclear chemistry, food science, and biology [@NIST](https://www.nist.gov/) before joining @altamiracorp.
 My formal training includes a PhD in Chemical Engineering with a concentration in computational thermodynamics and a certificate in Computational and Information Science [@Princeton](https://www.princeton.edu/).

 <!-- You can read more about my public research projects on [ResearchGate](https://www.researchgate.net/profile/Nathan-Mahynski).